 Receiving treatment in the hospital can be one of the most isolating and frightening experiences for a cancer patient.
-For that reason, Cancer Connection has partnered with St. David’s Community Health Foundation and the Lance Armstrong Foundation to create the Hospital Visitation Program.
+For that reason, Cancer Connection has partnered with St. David’s Community Health Foundation to create the Hospital Visitation Program.
 Specially trained Cancer Connection volunteers visit patients and family members in the hospital setting while offering hope, support, and encouragement.

 If you live in the greater-Austin, TX area and are available to attend an in-person volunteer training session, please click here to fill out the Volunteer Application.